What Is AI Process Optimization? A Practical Guide for 2026

 Increased efficiency

-AI eliminates the micro-delays that kill productivity, like assigning leads, triaging tickets, or chasing missed follow-ups.
+AI removes the micro-delays that slow teams down, such as routing leads, triaging tickets, or chasing missed follow-ups.

-For example, a sales team using Lindy can have an AI agent qualify leads on the first call, update the CRM, and schedule a meeting with a human in the loop.
-That's hours saved every week, per rep.
+For example, a sales team using Lindy can have an agent ask a few questions on the first call to qualify leads, update the CRM, and schedule the next step.
+Each rep saves hours every week by letting AI and process automation handle routine tasks.

 Cost reduction